Thesis Pte Ltd

 Summary

 We have gone through a step-by-step analysis on how to import the reference design in Gerber files, extract the necessary layer and netlist information, convert them into the PCB document and thereafter be able to reuse it as a component footprint!
 Perhaps, if you had tried to draw this from scratch, you would have taken a full day to do just that.
-I hope that you found my example useful and hope it will come in handy for any advanced users out there.
-Thanks for reading!

 References